 In 1967 Philips Electrical Industries emerged as the new owner of the EKCO / PYE business which was then split into three different companies.

 Over time Philips developed the Thermo Tube (TH#P) tube heater as its first heating product and had three different companies working together to help build and manufacturer the Thermo Tube.

 By the mid 90’s production of the Thermotube had been moved to Plated Presswork Ltd in Ashford, Kent where it was being manufactured for Philips Electronics UK Ltd by Harlow Group Ltd at one of its plants until when in 2000 the plant was closed because of the Eurostar rail construction.
 After successful negotiations Harlow Group bought the rights off Philips Electronics UK for the Thermotube and Harlow Contract Manufacturing Ltd was formed in 2001, which was later renamed in 2003 to Thermo Products Ltd.

 In 2005 Harlow Group Ltd was involved in a Management Buy Out (MBO) and as part of the deal Thermo Products Ltd was split away from the main group of companies; Harlow Fabrications, Harlow Spraytech and Harlow Pressings.

-With the split Thermo Products has been free to carry on development of the Thermotube tubular heater and make it the flagship product that it is today, making it cheaper to run, providing better heat output performance for your money and above all keeping production in its birthplace of Essex in the United Kingdom.
+Thermo Products has been free to carry on the development of the Thermotube tubular heater and make it the flagship product that it is today, making it cheaper to run, providing better heat output performance for your money and above all keeping production in its birthplace the United Kingdom.